rmnavr/fptk/README.md

 - [x] full documentation is done
 - [x] testing suite is written
 - [ ] some functions require polishing (mostly on adding proper error messsaging)
+- [ ] edge cases of fptk macros interactions require more testing

-- [ ] stable release is not yet reached (API-breaking changes can happen)
+Stable release is not yet reached, small API-breaking changes can happen.

 <!-- __________________________________________________________________________/ }}}1 -->
 <!-- Installation ‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾\ {{{1 -->